mhanberg/schematic/README.md

 Literals can be used as schematics and are unified with `==` semantics.

+Struct literals can be used as schematics, and the input is unified by seeing if it is an instance of the given struct.

 ## Example

 Let's take a look at an example schematic for a JSON-RPC request for a bookstore API.